 Breeding center: n=~3000 rhesus macaques.

-Colony of n=~300 well-characterized spontaneously diabetic rhesus monkeys.
+n=~300 well-characterized spontaneously diabetic rhesus monkeys.

 Historical clinical /metabolic data (8yrs.) by semiannual metabolic screenings.